 for an overnight cruise in a traditional-style junk

 boat with a local guide surrounded by turquoise waters, where thousands of sculpted limestone islands rise from the calm waters.
-Cruise through Bai Tu Long Bay, a more secluded section of this stunning UNESCO World Heritage site and opt to go kayaking, or squid fishing.
+Cruise through Bai Tu Long Bay, a more secluded section of this stunning UNESCO World Heritage site and opt to go squid fishing.
 (1B, 1L, 1D)

 Day 10 — Hanoi